ChristianBarreto/totem-tour/README.md

 The web based software for smart payment kiosks.

 [![Watch the video](./pic.jpg)](https://www.youtube.com/shorts/ytf-OczBt5k)

-(click on the picture above to what the movie)
+(click on the picture above to watch the movie)

 ## 1. Installing tools